 The fishing season in subarctic Iceland is relatively short.
-The fishing rhythm of the year was to start tying after new year brooding in the dark waiting for the light and return of life.
+The fishing rhythm of the year was to start tying after new year – brooding in the dark waiting for the light and return of life.
 I tied my flies and fantasized about the coming season getting ready for the spring that might be there or not.
 In the north spring is not set to any date at all.
 When the migratory birds return spring is official.
 Certain birds have special meaning for us and the return of the Lóa (Golden Plover) will merit first mention during the evening news irrespective of what is going on in the world.
 Hearing the Plover calling first time each spring can bring on blurry vision in the most hardened of fly slingers.
-The return of the Kría (Arctic Tern) is also well received since now we can be fairly certain the there will not be night frosts until next fall.
+The return of the Kría (Arctic Tern) is also well received since now we can be fairly certain there will not be night frosts until next fall.
 The third important migrant for me is the Hrossagaukur (Galinago galinageo – Snipe).
-When the male dives in the air patrolling his territory he sounds like a neighing horse (hence the name – hrossagaukur literally horse cuckoo).
+When the male dives in the air patrolling his territory, he sounds like a neighing horse (hence the name – hrossagaukur literally horse cuckoo).
 That this small bird can produce this remarkable sound fascinates me and it is always a joyous sound out in the fields whenever (If you have experienced the silence in the countryside following their departure you can imagine the joy of hearing the birds anew next spring).

 Then when life returned off you went and kept going as long into the fall as possible.
-The summers demand a sub-manic phase and sometimes I fished until next morning (the lights were on right?).
+The summers demand a sub-manic phase and sometimes I fished until next morning (the lights were on, right?).
 This fix barely sustained me until next tying season rolled around.
 Within Reykjavik there are accommodatingly two trout lakes.
 One of them is very shallow Vífilsstaðavatn and therefore warms fast in the sunshine so aquatic critters start moving and the trout start feeding and cruising.
 This can happen in late March to April.
 Anglers are there pronto when the weather warms up (above freezing is good).
 Then there is a bigger lake called Elliðavatn that opens first of May holding both arctic char and brown trout.
-Both these lakes serve to steady you after the long dark winter and it feels great to start there and get your cast and gear in order and the fly boxes sorted (typically you invent a new brilliant system each spring that spectacularly breaks down during the season so a new one is needed).
+Both these lakes serve to steady you after the long dark winter, and it feels great to start there and get your cast and gear in order and the fly boxes sorted (typically you invent a new brilliant system each spring that spectacularly breaks down during the season so a new one is needed).
 These lakes are such treasures within the city and serve to keep one sane and lakes like that can be found many places around Iceland.

-Then there is the real McCoy Þingvallavatn (Lake Thingvellir) that is an unique place and a World Heritage Site since 2004.
+Then there is the real McCoy Þingvallavatn (Lake Thingvellir) that is a unique place and a World Heritage Site since 2004.
 It is Iceland’s biggest lake 32 square miles and 367 feet deep and dips below sea level.
-The rivers that flow into this lake are small and the biggest part of its catchment water is through cold springs in the lake bed (90% estimated).
+The rivers that flow into this lake are small and the biggest part of its catchment water is through cold springs in the lakebed (90% estimated).
 The spring water is gin clear as is the lake.
 The runoff river is Efra Sog (3800 cubic feet per second) and lower down called Neðra Sog in itself a Salmon river but three waterfalls there (now with hydroelectric plants) can not be navigated by the salmonoids.
 The lake is ringed by some volcanic mountains of which the shield volcano Skjaldbreidur is the most distinctive.
 The area is one of majestic barren beauty year round.
 Needless to state that it can be bitterly cold there in the spring and the water temperature is just around 39F.
 We fish from outcroppings in the lava and wade out into the water on submerged lava ridges.
 You can bet the relief when neoprene waders replaced the rubber ones.
 Goretex waders are a bad idea any time of the year.
 Cold water can be quite disfiguring and downright scary!
 The other option is by belly boats.
 I have no experience of fishing the lake from a boat.

 The lake is 40 minutes drive from Reykjavik and that is where we were headed all the time the other ones just warm ups.
 This lake is absolutely one of a kind.
 The lake is in a graben exactly where the Eurasian tectonic plate is separating from the American tectonic plate.
 This is the place where you can see the earth being torn apart having one leg in Eurasia and the other in America!
 The surroundings are mostly lava that is very porous.
 The rain just disappears into the lava fields and then at the interfaces of lava layers it seeps forward towards the lake.
 It takes the water welling up in the cold springs in the lake bed hundreds of years to percolate through the lava layers.
 This water is clean, clear and soft with very little calcium and it has a steady temperature of just under 37-38F year round and it is potable.